 4. Have the competition serve as a catalyst for K-12 schools and/or school districts to build and expand waste reduction programs.

 5. Organize this event successfully so it can be repeated and possibly expanded to other schools and states in the future.

-Participants will be able to select one of two levels of participation through the Single Stream Mixed Recyclables and the Eight Target Materials to encourage participation for those who may not be ready to submit full documentation of their diversion numbers.
+Participants will be able to select one of three levels of participation through the Single Stream Mixed Recyclables, the Six Target Materials and Two Combined Organics and Dry Recyclables categories to encourage participation for those who may not be ready to submit full documentation of their diversion numbers.

 To learn more about the structure of the competition and the various contests, please visit the Rules Section.

-Because there is quite a bit of diversity in the availability of recycling programs and infrastructure for schools throughout the state, the contest will include 8 Targeted Material categories for recycling:
+Because there is quite a bit of diversity in the availability of recycling programs and infrastructure for schools throughout the state, the contest will include 6 Targeted Material categories and 2 Combined Organics and Dry Recyclables categories for recycling: